huntdatacenter/docs/docs/troubleshooting/connection.md

 ## VPN

 Your lab connection is encrypted over a virtual private network (VPN) to ensure the confidentiality of the information.
-We have listed some of the things that may cause trouble here:
+We have listed some of the things that may cause you trouble:

 ### Administrator rights